Skip to main content

 What the mechanism studies support

-Mechanistic work has given SS-31 much of its credibility, and researchers at the University of Washington reported that the peptide binds to 12 key proteins on the mitochondrial inner membrane, including proteins involved in ATP generation.
-A 2020 paper indexed by PubMed also found that elamipretide mitigated fragmentation of cristae networks and supported bioenergetic function, which fits the idea of preserving the inner membrane’s working architecture.
-A separate ex vivo study in failing human hearts reported improved mitochondrial oxygen flux and better complex activity after treatment, which suggests the peptide can improve mitochondrial performance in diseased human tissue samples.
+Mechanistic studies are the reason SS-31 remains scientifically interesting.
+Researchers at the University of Washington reported that the peptide binds to 12 key proteins on the mitochondrial inner membrane, including proteins involved in ATP generation.
+A 2020 paper indexed by PubMed found that elamipretide mitigated fragmentation of cristae networks and supported bioenergetic function.
+Ex vivo work in failing human hearts also showed improved mitochondrial oxygen flux and better complex activity after treatment.

 What early human findings can and cannot tell us

-One randomized trial in older adults with poor mitochondrial function found that a single dose improved in vivo mitochondrial ATP production capacity in skeletal muscle.
-That result matters because it showed an acute biological effect in people rather than only in animal models or isolated tissues.
-The same study did not show a significant improvement in fatigue resistance, and the ATP production benefit was not still present at day seven.
+One randomized study in older adults with poor mitochondrial function found that a single dose improved in vivo mitochondrial ATP production capacity in skeletal muscle.
+That was important because it showed a biologic signal in people rather than only in animal models or isolated tissue.
+The same study did not show a significant improvement in fatigue resistance, and the ATP production signal was not still present at day seven.

 What human studies show right now

-The strongest current regulatory milestone came in September 2025, when the FDA granted accelerated approval to Forzinity, the elamipretide product, for Barth syndrome in adults and children who weigh at least 30 kilograms.
-That approval matters because it confirms the drug has moved beyond theory and into a real medical indication.
-The same fact also sets a clear boundary: this is not a general approval for anti-aging, routine fatigue, or broad wellness use.
+The major regulatory event came in September 2025, when the FDA granted accelerated approval to Forzinity, the elamipretide product, for Barth syndrome in adults and children who weigh at least 30 kilograms.
+That is not a trivial milestone.
+It means the drug cleared FDA review for a defined mitochondrial disease in a defined patient group.

-Outside Barth syndrome, the picture stays mixed.
+Outside Barth syndrome, the clinical picture is harder to sell.
 In the MMPOWER-3 randomized clinical trial for primary mitochondrial myopathy, elamipretide did not improve the six-minute walk test or fatigue at 24 weeks compared with placebo.
 In the PROGRESS-HF phase 2 trial for heart failure with reduced ejection fraction, the drug was well tolerated but did not improve the primary imaging endpoint after four weeks.

 What access looks like in the real world